Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Step 1: Multiple keyword mapping (based on scientific research)

-Research shows that successful pages don't rank for just one keyword, but for clusters.
+Research shows that successful pages don't rank for a single keyword, but for clusters.
 At ClickForest, we have refined this into a 5-step system:

 Soft cluster example (our Shopify case):